-As you watch your healthy-looking brown trout feed on insects in the river, imagine crouching along the shallow waters for some 30 feet, and finally squatting down behind one of the many large boulders.
+As you watch your healthy-looking brown trout feed on insects in the river, imagine crouching along the shallow waters of some 30 feet, and finally squatting down behind one of the many large boulders.

 From behind your boulder, you spot the big fish continuously rising.
-Without second thought, you make a swift one-side arm cast.
+Without a second thought, you make a swift one-side arm cast.
 Your skilled presentation allows the fly to land above the seam and drift towards the fish that raises and gently sips the fly.
 Your fish is on.

 When on a river, fishing areas with a lot of boulders and foliage are the perfect way to sneak up and cast your line.
-But what about saltwater?
+But what about salt water?
 Blending with the skyscape is just as important, if not more while on the flats.
-Saltwater species like bonefish are typically skittish and wary of anything that looks or moves unnatural.
+Saltwater species like bonefish are typically skittish and wary of anything that looks or moves unnaturally.
 Crouching while wearing skyward camo may be your best strategy at getting a shot of an approaching pod.
 Formulate a game plan and think as if you were the predator.
 Don’t be a random angler; use your tactics, camouflage fishing gear and surroundings for cover.

 There’s more to fishing than just erratically casting your line out in the hope of catching something.
 Think concealment and think your natural surroundings.
-And before you make your move, make sure your leader, tippet, knots and fly are in good condition and secure.
+And before you make your move, make sure your leader, tippet, knots, and fly are in good condition and secure.

 Regardless of whether you go fishing for trout in the nearby streams, walk the saltwater flats stalking permit, or casting to smallmouth bass in the nearby pond, wearing camouflage fishing apparel will yield you more success on the water.
-With Aqua Design’s unique range of water inspired camouflage clothing for fishermen, you’ll be able to assimilate into your surroundings without the likelihood of fish even knowing your there.
+With Aqua Design’s unique range of water inspired camouflage clothing for fishermen, you’ll be able to assimilate into your surroundings without the likelihood of fish even knowing you're there.

 Aqua Design | Women